dekoza/mtgpl/2XM.rst

 :mtgtip:`Brudiclad, Telchor Engineer<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/5/25eff27a-eb58-4a95-b2df-4a341cf9bef6.jpg?1599707883|https://scryfall.com/card/2xm/193/brudiclad-telchor-engineer?utm_source=api>`
    Creature tokens you control have haste.

-   At the beginning of combat on your turn, create a 2/1 blue Myr artifact creature token.
+   At the beginning of combat on your turn, create a 2/1 blue Phyrexian Myr artifact creature token.
 Then you may choose a token you control.
 If you do, each other token you control becomes a copy of that token.

 :mtgtip:`Deathreap Ritual<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/f/7ff6346a-5154-4c93-9a24-8b1936683517.jpg?1599707899|https://scryfall.com/card/2xm/194/deathreap-ritual?utm_source=api>`